notpratheek/ffrst/README.md

 (ffrst) ~/ffrst $ pip install -r requirements.txt Downloading/unpacking <...downloads and install all packages from requirements.txt>
 # Might wanna go and grab a cup of coffee ! :)
+# docutils kinda freezes the process ! :|

 (ffrst) ~/ffrst $ cd journal/